opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/creating_an_ecs/step_1_configure_basic_settings.rst

    -  Data disk

       You can create multiple data disks for an ECS and enable required functions for each data disk.
-When creating an ECS, you can add up to 23 data disks with customized sizes to it.
-After the ECS is created, you can add up to 23 VBD disks or 59 SCSI disks to it.
+During the creation process, you can add a maximum of 23 data disks for each ECS and customize the disk size as needed.

       Click **Show**\ |image2| and set the following functions if required: